 Sliding door space saver

 When entering the bathroom, are you worried that the door swing hits the person standing at the wash basin?
 Then a sliding door might be right for you that takes minimal space sliding into a wall cavity.
-When you intend to makeover your entire bathroom, check out our 14 tips for your bathroom renovation.

 Wall hung vanity in small space

 A vanity provides much needed storage space, but it might look bulky in a small bathroom.
 Consider a vanity with less depth and a semi-recessed wash basin when the space is narrow.
 When you are uncertain about what the standard dimensions are, check out our table of Australian kitchen and bathroom measurements.
 But whatever vanity to choose, opt for a wall hung solution as it gives the illusion of more floor space.
 With LED light strips installed underneath, the vanity seems to be floating transforming your bathroom into a calming sanctuary.
+If you’re not sure about choosing the right basin for your bathroom then click here.

 Mirrors in bathroom